Voice (grammar): Middle voice

-English used to have a distinct form, called the passival, which was displaced over the early 19th century by the progressive passive and is no longer used in English.
+English used to have a distinct form, called the passival, which was displaced over the early 19th century by the progressive passive and is no longer used in modern English.
 In the passival, one might say "The house is building.", which may today be rendered instead as "The house is being built."
 Likewise "The meal is eating.", which is now "The meal is being eaten."
-Note that the similar "Fred is shaving" and "The meal is cooking" remain grammatical.
+The similar "Fred is shaving" and "The meal is cooking" remain grammatical.
 It is suggested that the progressive passive was popularized by the Romantic poets, and is connected with Bristol usage.

-Many deponent verbs in Latin (i.e., verbs passive in form but active in meaning) are survivals of the Proto-Indo-European middle voice.
+Many deponent verbs in Latin (i.e., verbs passive in form but active in meaning) are descendants of the Proto-Indo-European middle voice.

 Other voice contrasts

 Some languages have even more grammatical voices.
 For example, Classical Mongolian features five voices: active, passive, causative, reciprocal, and cooperative.

 There are also constructions in some languages that appear to change the valence of a verb, but in fact do not.
 So called hierarchical or inversion languages are of this sort.
 Their agreement system will be sensitive to an external person or animacy hierarchy (or a combination of both): 1 > 2 > 3 or Anim > Inan and so forth.
 E.g., in Meskwaki (an Algonquian language), verbs inflect for both subject and object, but agreement markers do not have inherent values for these.
-Rather, a third marker, the direct or inverse marker, indicates the proper interpretation: ne-wa:pam-e:-w-a [1-look.at-DIR-3-3Sg] "I am looking at him", but ne-wa:pam-ekw-w-a [1-look.at-INV-3-3Sg] "He is looking at me".
+Rather, a third marker, the direct or inverse marker, indicates the proper interpretation:

 Some scholars (notably Rhodes) have analyzed this as a kind of obligatory passivization dependent on animacy, while others have claimed it is not a voice at all, but rather see inversion as another type of alignment, parallel to nominative–accusative, ergative–absolutive, split-S, and fluid-S alignments.